Office of Christian Formation Staff

 FHuebert@jbu.edu

 Frank works with many of the student ministries on campus.
-Along with Tracy, he provides oversight to the Student Ministry Leadership Team (SMLT) as they provide opportunities for service, evangelism, awareness, discipleship, and fellowship both on and off campus through CAUSE, growth groups, and other campus ministry initiatives.
+He provides oversight to the Student Ministry Leadership Team (SMLT) as they provide opportunities for service, evangelism, awareness, discipleship, and fellowship both on and off campus through CAUSE, growth groups, and other campus ministry initiatives.
 He particularly enjoys taking students on retreats and service-learning trips.

 Frank loves that his job allows him to interact with many students daily, whether one-on-one, in a small group or around a table in the cafeteria.